 \section{Introduction}

-A population of primordial black holes (PBHs) might have been formed in the radiation dominated ear of the early Universe, due to the gravitational collapse of sufficiently large-amplitude cosmological perturbations.
-This intriguing idea, initially considered almost 50 years ago by Zel'dovich \& Novikov in 1969 \cite{Zeldovich}, was two years afterwards more seriously considered by Hawking \cite{Hawking}, and inspired from the fact that primordial black holes could be small as particles, including semiclassical quantum correction he discovered that a black hole could evaporate \cite{Hawking2}.
+A population of primordial black holes (PBHs) might have been formed in the radiation dominated era of the early Universe, by gravitational collapse of sufficiently large-amplitude cosmological perturbations.
+This idea, suggested more than 50 years ago by Zel'dovich \& Novikov in 1966 \cite{Zeldovich}, was five years afterwards considered by Hawking \cite{Hawking}.
+Inspired by the fact that primordial black holes could be as small as elementary particles, by including semiclassical quantum corrections he discovered that a black hole could evaporate \cite{Hawking2}.

-The cosmological consequences of PBH formation was then seriously analyzed by Carr, that was Hawking PhD student at that time, between 1974 and 1975 \cite{Carr1,Carr2}.
-He formulated the first criteria to compute the threshold amplitude $\delta_c$ for PBH formation, using a simplified Jeans length argument in Newtonian gravity, obtaining $\delta_c \sim c_s^2$ where $c_s=\sqrt{1/3}$ is the sound speed of the cosmological radiation fluid measured in units of the speed of light.
-He was then followed by other authors that investigated the process of formation by gravitational collapse also numerically: Nadezhin, Novikov \& Polnarev in 1978 \cite{Nadezhin}; Bicknell \& Henriksen in 1979 \cite{Bicknell}; Novikov \& Polnarev in 1980 \cite{Polnarev}.
+The cosmological consequences of PBH formation was then analyzed in more details by Carr, Hawking PhD student at that time, between 1974 and 1975 \cite{Carr1,Carr2}.
+He formulated the first criterion to compute the threshold amplitude $\delta_c$ for PBH formation, using a simplified Jeans length argument in Newtonian gravity, obtaining $\delta_c \sim c_s^2$ where $c_s=\sqrt{1/3}$ is the sound speed of the cosmological radiation fluid measured in units of the speed of light.
+He was then followed by other authors who investigated the process of formation by gravitational collapse also numerically: Nadezhin, Novikov \& Polnarev in 1978 \cite{Nadezhin}; Bicknell \& Henriksen in 1979 \cite{Bicknell}; Novikov \& Polnarev in 1980 \cite{Polnarev}.

-After these pioneering papers the mechanism of PBH formation waited about 20 years before being studied again with more sophisticated numerical simulations by \mbox{Niemeyer and Jedamzik \cite{Jedamzik:1999am}} and Shibata and Sasaki \cite{Shibata:1999zs}, both in 1999, followed in 2002 by Hawke \& Stewart \cite{Hawke:2002rf} and by Musco, Miller \& Rezzolla in 2005 \cite{Musco:2004ak}.
-PBH formation received lots of attention at that time because of the discovery of critical collapse by Choptuik in 1993 \cite{Choptuik:1992jv}.
-This mechanism finds a natural application in the context of PBH formation, as it was pointed out in 1998 by Niemeyer and Jedamzik \cite{Niemeyer:1997mt}.
+After these pioneering papers, progress on the mechanism of PBH formation was stalled for about 20 years unitl being studied again with more sophisticated numerical simulations by Niemeyer \& Jedamzik \cite{Jedamzik:1999am} and Shibata and Sasaki \cite{Shibata:1999zs}, both in 1999, followed in 2002 by Hawke \& Stewart \cite{Hawke:2002rf} and by Musco, Miller \& Rezzolla in 2005 \cite{Musco:2004ak}.
+PBH formation received a lot of attention at that time because of the discovery of critical collapse by Choptuik in 1993 \cite{Choptuik:1992jv}.
+This mechanism finds a natural application in the context of PBH formation, as pointed out in 1998 by Niemeyer and Jedamzik \cite{Niemeyer:1997mt}.